Research

 hpp Contact-based aerial manipulation

 Contact-based aerial interaction control in positioning system denied environments is a challenging issue.
-An image-based impedance control strategy for force tracking of an unmanned aerial manipulator is proposed (TASE 2022).
+The image-based impedance control strategies for force tracking of an unmanned aerial manipulator are proposed (TASE 2022, TAES 2024).
 To achieve force tracking under the visual guidance, we design an adaptive visual impedance control method which adjusts the target stiffness according to the force tracking error and the visual feature error.
 The closed-loop system is proved asymptotically stable by means of Lyapunov analysis.
 Besides, we propose a vision-guided approach for the impedance control of an aerial manipulator based on line features, with the goal of physical interaction with unknown environments.
 To this end, a nonlinear observer is proposed to online estimate the 3-D parameters of the environment.
 These parameters are adopted to estimate the interaction matrix related to the image features.
 By planning the image-space trajectory and the distance, desired interaction behavior can be uniquely specified without relying on any Cartesian information of the system.
-(TASE 2022)
+(TASE 2022, TIE 2023)

 Medical Robot